WPP-Public/akqa-nz-silverstripe-hashpath/README.md

 </IfModule>
 ```

+Please note that if you change the format of the path that `hash path` outputs, you will need to change the `RewriteRule`.

 ##How to use

-Provided when your template runs the correct theme is set, you can simply pass in the asset path relative to the theme root.
+Provided the correct theme is set, you can simply call `$HashPath` with the asset location relative to the current theme as the first argument.

-For example, if the file is located at `themes/my-theme/js/general.js` and the `my-theme` theme is current, using:
+For example, for a file located at `themes/my-theme/js/general.js` and with `my-theme`  current, using:

-    <script src="{$HashPath(js/general.js)}"></script>
+    <script src="$HashPath(js/general.js)"></script>

 will result in:

     <script src="/themes/my-theme/js/general.v.54473acf909c645bb14f011d86a47733.js"></script>

+If you are wanting to use an asset that is not relative to the current theme, use:

+    <script src="$HashPath(/my-module/js/general.js, 0)"></script>

 ##Unit Testing